BrittanyBlake/restaurant-page-js/README.md

 ![Screenshot](src/assets/screenshot.png)

 In this project, we were asked to build a Restaurant Page.
-This project is for practising DOM manipulation by dynamically rendering a simple restaurant homepage!
+This project was designed for practising DOM manipulation by dynamically rendering a simple restaurant homepage!
 We have just use JavaScript alone to generate the entire contents of the website.

 ## LIVE DEMO
  [Link to live demo](https://brunchclub.netlify.app/)